sitraka-/decolonial-futures/design-and-outer-space.md

     <style>.cos header:after { content: "\\'\\'≠.\\, 2023"; }</style>
     <img style="max-width:65vh;" src="assets/imgs/cosfab.png" />
     <aside class="notes">
+    - I sought to apply this approach through a project I’ve been running with students over the past three years.<br><br>
     - For the past three years, I’ve been running this project with first-year MA Industrial Design students at Central Saint Martins.
 Each iteration culminates in a public-facing performance or simulation as critical design performances that become ticketed events, hosted in collaboration with live venues with deep histories in experimental practice."
   </aside>
 </section>